tanberry/learnings/gitmagic.md

 ## Troubleshooting

+Here's a good [general overview](https://www.freecodecamp.org/news/git-cheat-sheet-and-best-practices-c6ce5321f52/) of common git commands.

+Issue: if prompted for your paassowrd, you will need to use a "personal token".
+For more info, refer to this [article](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 Issue: If you get an error about credentials, look at the error message to see if it is trying to use https.
-If so, that won’t work cause we need to use SSH (to get around our SSO).
+If so, try using SSH (to get around our SSO).
-Solution: run `git remote set-url origin ssh://git@github.com:/logdna/logdna-agent-v2.git`
+Solution: run `git remote set-url origin ssh://git@github.com:/<company>/<repo>.git`

 ## Random notes of knowledge from Chris Nixon
 * git has 3 “locations” on your machine, it has the working directory, ie your actual files on disk, the index which is the store where things that are waiting to be committed go, you “move” things from your working tree to the index using `git add`.
 The third place is the repository, you move things from the index to the repository using git commit